beast-dev/doc/tutorials/workshop_respiratory_virus_phylodynamics/workshop_respiratory_virus_phylodynamics.md

 {% include image.html file="image18.png" prefix=root_url %}

 Also for this data set, long runs have been provided both for the growth rate and doubling time parameterisation.
-Based on these, and a generation distribution mean of 3 and a standard deviation of 1 day (Park et al., 2023), what would be the mean estimates for $`R_t`$ and the doubling time?
-How do these compare to estimates of $`R_t = 2.1`$ for South Africa (Khan et al., 2022) and a doubling time of 4.28 days for Oregon, U.S. (Smith et al., 2022)?
+Based on these, and a generation distribution mean of 3 and a standard deviation of 1 day (Park et al., 2023), what would be the mean estimates for $$R_t$$ and the doubling time?
+How do these compare to estimates of $$R_t = 2.1$$ for South Africa (Khan et al., 2022) and a doubling time of 4.28 days for Oregon, U.S. (Smith et al., 2022)?

 ## EXERCISE 2: reconstructing H3N2 epidemic dynamics in the New York state.